phoenixframework/phoenix/K_deployment.md

 ```

-This is the point where your application will crash if it fails to start a child application.
-However, if all goes well, you should be dropped into an `iex` prompt.
+This is the point where our application will crash if it fails to start a child application.
+If all goes well, however, we should end up at an `iex` prompt.
 We should also see our app running at [http://localhost:4000/](http://localhost:4000/).

 Congratulations!
 We're ready to deploy our application!

-## Deploy!
+## Deploying Our Release

-Now comes the easy part!
-There are many ways for us to get our tarballed release to our hosting environment, so you have a bit of free reign in this step.
+There are many ways for us to get our tarballed release to our hosting environment.
 In our example, we'll use SCP to upload to a remote server.

 ```console
 $ scp -i ~/.ssh/id_rsa.pub rel/hello_phoenix-0.0.1.tar.gz ubuntu@hostname.com:/home/ubuntu
 hello_phoenix-0.0.1.tar.gz                100%   18MB  80.0KB/s   03:48
 ```

-Hooray!
 Let's SSH into that environment to set our application up.

 ```console
 $ ssh -i ~/.ssh/id_rsa.pub ubuntu@hostname.com